tschoonover/Mjolnir/SARC/ReadMe.txt

 LCD_IS_SERIAL - If you're using a serial LCD, you want this defined.
 If your LCD
 				is NOT serial (but you're using one), you'll need to change/refer to the #defines in Display.h.
+USE_SERVOS	 - Use this or USE_DC_MOTORS.
+In our tests, this was used along with
+				USE_VEX_MOTORS.
+USE_VEX_MOTORS - Your motors are Vex Robotics servos.
+This requires USE_SERVOS, but
+				that does not require this one.
+(Although, if you have a different type of servo, you'll need appropriate defines in MotorDefs.h.)
+USE_DC_MOTORS - This is mutually exclusive to USE_SERVOS.
+Use one or the other.
+USE_AF_MOTORS - Your DC motors are connected to an Adafruit motor shield.
+				This was tested with USE_DC_MOTORS.
+Like the Vex definition above, you could use DC motors without this, but you'd need to implement extra code (if you don't use the AFMotor class).

 *** IMPORTANT NOTE *** Since XBee is only supported via RX/TX (Serial), this means
 	*** USE_XBEE and USE_LCD + LCD_IS_SERIAL are mutually exclusive.
 However, you